alicolville/Weight-Tracker/readme.txt

 == Changelog ==

+= 10.15.1 =

+* Improvement: Switched Setup Wizard notice to use wp options over transients when storing whether to show or hide.

 = 10.15 =

 * Bug fix: Fixed an issue where user preferences wouldn't submit if a slide field was on the from.